Get PeakVisor App

 • Great Plains

 In many respects, Texas can be considered part of the “Deep South,” particularly in East Texas.
-However, Far West Texas is often thought of as part of the Interior Southwest while the Texas Panhandle, in many ways, is more similar to the Midwest than to the South.
+However, Far West Texas is often considered part of the Interior Southwest while the Texas Panhandle, in many ways, is more similar to the Midwest than the South.

-Indeed, simply while traveling from east to west through Texas, the landscape changes drastically from forests and swamps into plains, hills, desert, and mountains.
-The geographic diversity of the state has also led to the informal creation of a number of different economic and cultural regions, each of which are inextricably linked to the landscape.
+Indeed, traveling from east to west through Texas, the landscape changes drastically from forests and swamps to plains, hills, deserts, and mountains.
+The state's geographic diversity has also led to the informal creation of several different economic and cultural regions, each of which is inextricably linked to the landscape.

 Geology